 The best opportunity for me so far has been the chance to be a part of the Student Investment Fund (Quantitative Department).
 Taking on the role of the Director of Quant Operations, I am exposed to all the strategies we are currently developing, whilst also organising events for the Fund.
 For example, the Morgan Stanley Hackathon that took place in February and was targeted to quants at the Fund was a great success and received strong positive feedback.
 Taking part in this competition was interesting and rewarding for me, as I developed further my quantitative skillset whilst networking with Morgan Stanley employees.

 What clubs, societies or other activities have you been involved in at Imperial?
 Do you hold a student leadership position?

-I am a Student Ambassador, where I help prospective students with answering any questions that they might have about MSc Financial Technology and the Business School.
+I am a Student Ambassador, where I help prospective students by answering any questions that they might have about MSc Financial Technology and the Business School.
 It has been a rewarding experience, as being part of the Student Ambassador community gives me access to exclusive leadership events and networking opportunities.

 Have you had opportunities to work/socialise with students across programmes within the Business School?

 At the start of the degree, we all attended a Canary Wharf office for an alumni talk, where I also networked with the fellow Imperial students.
 I am also excited for the yearly May Ball, that my friends are currently organising.
 It will be an amazing opportunity to dress-up and expand my network within the Business School.

 Do you think studying in a central location such as London is beneficial for networking and career opportunities?

 Despite me having a job already, living in a central area such as London provides a vast variety of networking opportunities.
 These can be accessed via the Imperial College Business School Careers portal, or simply contacting people via LinkedIn and meeting up with them for a coffee and chat.

 Where do you live in London and why did you choose to live there?